mohitparmar1/Shopy/learn.md

 ## Getting Started

-To contribute to the Agrilearn Network project, follow these steps:
+To contribute to the project, follow these steps:

 1. **Fork the Repository**: Start by forking the repository to your GitHub account.
 2. **Clone the Repository**: Clone your forked repository to your local machine.